ScoutmanPt/PnPWsl2/README.md

 This is a PowerShell module for managing WSL2 instances.

+# ⚠️ Repository Archived

+**This repository is no longer maintained and is now in read-only mode.
+It has become part of the [PnP initiative](https://pnp.github.io/wsl2).**

 ## Why this module?

 I do love cmdline tools but most of them don't have autocompletion making us revisit command syntax help over and over again.